Duanyll/torch-devcontainer/README.md

 See the `pyproject.toml` file to understand how `uv` treat PyTorch installation with specific CUDA version.

-Try to run every python command with `uv run` instead of calling `python` directly, to let `uv` ensures a reliable environment for you.
+Try to run every python command with `uv run` instead of calling `python` directly. `uv` will make sure everything is installed before running your code.
 For example, to run a Python script, use:

 ```bash
 uv run script.py